Cinema Purgatorio

 Jay Stern

 Jay Stern is a New York City-based film, theater, and radio director and producer.
 He has directed and produced over twenty theater productions, from classical theater to world premieres, and several dozen short films.
-He is a founding member of Quicksilver Radio Theater, and a founder of the monthly First Sundays short comedy film series.
+Stern is a founding member (with Craig Wichman) of Quicksilver Radio Theater, and a founder of the monthly First Sundays short comedy film series.
 He is a Ph.D. candidate in the media philosophy program of the European Graduate School in Switzerland.

 In 2007, Jay Stern premiered The Changeling, his first feature film - an adaptation of the 17th century drama by Thomas Middleton.